-On December 24, 2015, AGM and AGC entered into a Restructuring Support Agreement ("RSA") with PREPA, an ad hoc group of uninsured bondholders and a group of fuel-line lenders that would, subject to certain conditions, result in, among other things, modernization of the utility and a restructuring of current debt.
-Upon finalization of the contemplated restructuring transaction, insured PREPA revenue bonds (with no reduction to par or stated interest rate or extension of maturity) will be supported by securitization bonds issued by a special purpose corporation and secured by a transition charge assessed on ratepayers.
-To facilitate the securitization transaction, which enables PREPA to achieve debt relief and more efficient capital markets financing, Assured Guaranty will issue surety insurance policies in an aggregate amount not expected to exceed \$113 million in exchange for a market premium and to support a portion of the reserve fund for the securitization bonds.
-Certain of the creditors also agreed, subject to certain conditions, to participate in a bridge financing.
-Assured Guaranty's share of the bridge financing is approximately \$15 million.
-Legislation purportedly meeting the requirements of the RSA was enacted on February 16, 2016.
-The closing of the restructuring transaction, the issuance of the surety bonds and the closing of the bridge financing are subject to certain conditions, including confirmation that the enacted legislation meets all requirements of the RSA and execution of acceptable documentation and legal opinions.
+On December 24, 2015, AGM and AGC entered into a Restructuring Support Agreement (RSA) with PREPA, an ad hoc group of uninsured bondholders and a group of fuel-line lenders that would, subject to certain conditions, result in, among other things, modernization of the utility and a restructuring of current debt.
+Upon finalization of the contemplated restructuring transaction, insured PREPA revenue bonds (with no reduction to par or stated interest rate) will be supported by securitization bonds issued by a special purpose corporation and secured by a transition charge assessed on ratepayers.
+To facilitate the securitization transaction and in exchange for a market premium, AGM and AGC agreed to issue surety insurance policies to support a portion of the reserve fund for the securitization bonds.
+Certain of the creditors also agreed, subject to certain conditions, to participate in a relending financing, which was closed in two tranches on May 19, 2016 and June 22, 2016.
+AGM's and AGC's share of the relending financing was approximately \$15 million (\$13 million for AGM and \$2 million for AGC).
+Legislation meeting the requirements of the original RSA was enacted on February 16, 2016, and a transition charge to be paid by PREPA rate payers for debt service on the securitization bonds as contemplated by the RSA was approved by the Puerto Rico Energy Commission on June 20, 2016.